-The above graphs indicate the an decreasing unemployment rate in eMalahleni which was 38.4% in 2001 and 2011 was 27.3%.
-In terms of youth labour i.e.
+The above graphs indicate the decreasing unemployment rate in terms of youth labour i.e. between ages 15-34, the rate is also decreasing from 50.2% in 2001 to

-2017/2018 - 2021/2022 IDP between ages 15-34, the rate is also decreasing from 50.2% in 2001 to 36.0% in 2011.
+36.0% in 2011.
 This is a promising indicating which still need to be taken care of.
 The municipality has to develop strategies and plans of curbing the unemployment challenges.
-The municipality has a well-established Local Economic Development unit which also focuses at creating job within the municipality for the purpose of creating an attractive and conducive environment for sustainable economic development and tourism.
+The municipality has a well-established Local Economic Development unit which also focuses at creating job within the eMalahleni for the purpose of creating an attractive and conducive environment for sustainable economic development and tourism.